Contending Forces: Plot summary

-Ma Smith decides to raise funds for the church by hosting a fair, and the local women meet in a sewing circle to make plans for the event, and discuss the role of women in their society, debating the morality of female decisions on virtue and desire.
-Before the big event, Will and Sappho individually hint their romantic feelings to the other, as Will builds Sappho a fire every day, and she helps mend his socks.
-To herself, Sappho identifies their love for each other, but acknowledges that she cannot be with him and consequently cannot ever be happy.
-At the fair, there is a fortune teller act, featuring a little boy named Alphonse, a child with mulatto features. who Sappho takes a great interest in and places on her lap.
-Dora is caught between childhood friend Dr. Arthur Lewis and Langley.
-Langley, then, flirts with Sappho, and when she rejects him, he challenges her and implicates that she is Alphonse's mother, to which she quickly refutes his assertion, and excuses herself.
-The fair is ultimately successful and enjoyable for all those who attend.
+Ma Smith organizes a fair to collect revenue for the church.
+Local women gather in a sewing circle to arrange the event and discuss women's roles in society, debating the morality of female decisions concerning virtue and desire.
+Before the big event, Will and Sappho hint at their romantic feelings for each other: Will builds Sappho a fire every day, while she helps mend his socks.
+Sappho recognizes their love for one another but admits that she cannot be with him, and so she cannot ever be happy.
+At the fair, there is a fortune teller act, featuring a little boy named Alphonse, a child with mulatto features, who Sappho takes a great interest in and places on her lap.
+Meanwhile, Dora is caught between her childhood friend Dr. Arthur Lewis and Langley.
+Langley, in turn, flirts with Sappho, and upon her rejection, he challenges her and implies that she is Alphonse's mother, which she quickly denies before excusing herself.
+Despite these moments of tension, the fair is ultimately successful and enjoyable for all those who attend.

-Langley's attraction for Sappho increases, and he believes he will be able to convince her to have an affair with him, despite his impending marriage to Dora.
-Meanwhile, a recent lynching of a black man accused of raping white woman has occurred, sparking a heated debate throughout the town.
-Langley is up for a position as City Solicitor of the American Colored League, and promises to suppress any outspoken passion at the upcoming indignation meeting.
-At the meeting, speakers of different political standings voice their opinions regarding the African American presence in their town, and whether political agitation in the North will improve or worsen the state of African American individuals in the South.
-Speaker Lycurgus Sawyer tells a personal story, as he, a man born to free African Americans, witnessed the murder of his own family.
-He was saved by Monsieur Beaubean, and became paternally loving of Beaubean's daughter, Mabelle.
+Langley's attraction for Sappho grows, and he believes he can persuade her to have an affair with him, despite his impending marriage to Dora.
+Meanwhile, a black man was lynched after being accused of raping a white woman, sparking a heated controversy around town.
+Langley is up for a position as City Solicitor of the American Colored League and promises to suppress any outspoken passion at the upcoming indignation meeting.
+At the meeting, speakers of different political standings voiced their opinions regarding the African American presence in their town, and whether political agitation in the North would improve or worsen the situation for African Americans in the South.
+Speaker Lycurgus Sawyer tells a personal story about being born to free African Americans and witnessing the murder of his own family.
+He was saved by Monsieur Beaubean and became paternally loving of Beaubean's daughter, Mabelle.
 Mabelle's evil white, half-uncle kidnapped raped her, and deserted her in a whorehouse.
 After Mabelle was found pregnant, a confrontation occurred between Monsieur Beaubean and the half-uncle, which lead to the burning down of the Beaubean household, killing all but Sawyer and Mabelle.
 Sawyer took Mabelle to a convent, where he is told she died in childbirth, to his devastation.
-Sawyer argues for the possibility for peace, but the necessity of justice.
-During this emotional reflecting, Sappho faints, and is taken outside, as noticed by Langley.
+Sawyer thus believes that while peace is possible, justice is also necessary.
+During this emotional reflection, Langley notices that Sappho faints, and is taken outside.
 After Sawyer's speech, Will argues that African Americans are fit for higher education, and should pursue better occupations.
 He points out that lynching is common and justified by slight suspicion of African American violence, whereas white violence against African Americans invokes no punishment or consequence.
 The audience is deeply touched by Will's speech.